kevinolega/callcentertrainingtips/_posts/2014-03-19-challenge-accepted.md

 I often brag that "whenever I say challenge accepted, the next thing you'll hear is challenge completed."

-Not to show of but to remind myself that difficulties are challenge that I can overcome as long as I face it and not flee from it.
+Not to show off but to remind myself that difficulties are challenges that I can overcome as long as I face it and not flee from it.

 How do you face challenges?
 Do you also say challenge accepted?